-Withdrawal Rate-The probability that a residency agreement will be terminated by the resident's leaving the CCRC for reasons other than death.
+Withdrawal-The termination of a residency agreement or membership agreement by the contractual resident or member for reasons other than death.
 (ASOP No. 3)

 - X Factor Class-A group of policies under one or more plans of insurance to which a single set of X factors applies.
 An example of an X factor class could be a male preferred non-smoker underwriting class, having one set of X factors covering all issue ages and durations for several plans of insurance.
 (ASOP No. 40) - X Factors-For durations in the first segment (only), as determined under the contract segmentation method, the percentages that may be applied to the Model select mortality factors for the purpose of calculating deficiency reserves.
 Subject to the requirements set forth in section 5 of the Model, the X factors may vary by policy year, policy form, underwriting classification, issue age, or any other policy factor expected to affect mortality experience.
 (ASOP No. 40)